 She currently serves as member of the board of DLF Seeds & Science and PPS A/S.

-Executive Vice President, Food & Beverages
+CSO and Executive Vice President, Research & Development

 Anders has been with Novozymes since he graduated from Aarhus University, Denmark in 1999.
 In a career spanning several leadership positions, he has been in charge of Household Care Marketing, Supply Chain Management and Global Marketing.
 Most recently, he was Vice President of Business Operations, North and South America.